Soccer positions explained

 Bundesliga archetype: Alphonso Davies

 If anyone puts the "wing" in "wing-back", it's Canada superstar Davies.
-Bayern's 'Road Runner' started life as an out-and-out winger when he burst onto the scene with the Vancouver Whitecaps in Major League Soccer, before finding his feet further back at Bayern.
+Bayern's 'Roadrunner' started life as an out-and-out winger when he burst onto the scene with the Vancouver Whitecaps in Major League Soccer, before finding his feet further back at Bayern.

 One of the fastest players ever seen in the Bundesliga, topping out at 22.69 mph, Davies' pace means he moves from touchline to touchline at a rapid rate.
-It allows him to cover defensive space and track oppositions wingers quicker than most players on the planet, as well as rapidly join Bayern attacks when they overturn possession.
+It allows him to cover defensive space and track opposition wingers quicker than most players on the planet, as well as rapidly join Bayern attacks when they overturn possession.

 Watch: Davies under the tactical microscope